adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

-* Activity Providers SHOULD look for and use established, widely adopted activity types as URI fragments (sometimes called relative URLs) are not valid URIs.
 * An LRS SHOULD update its internal representation of an activity's definition upon receiving a statement with the same activity ID, BUT with a different definition of the Activity from the one stored, AND ONLY IF the LRS considers the Activity Provider has the authority to do so.